 To qualify for Workers Compensation, the employee must demonstrate that their injury occurred while performing work or a work-related activity for their employer, and the employee must not have been in violation of any company policies at the time of the injury.
 If the worker was demonstrating misconduct or disregard for safety, then this behavior may prevent an employee from receiving their Worker’s Compensation benefits.

-Workers Compensation does not quite work the same as a personal injury claim, but the attorneys at Agruss Law Firm, LLC can explain the legal process to you in more detail as it relates to your case.
+Workers Compensation does not quite work the same as a personal injury claim, but the attorneys at Mike Agruss Law can explain the legal process to you in more detail as it relates to your case.
 Give us a call today to set up your free case review.

 Slip And Fall Accidents Can Happen Anywhere